xaleel/wordle-solver/README.md

   Has 4 variables that determine how the word list is filtered into suggested words:
   1. _fxd_: fixed letters, i.e. green results.
 Limits to words strictly containing those letters in that exact position.
   2. _nt_: letters not in the word, i.e. gray results.
-Limits to words not containing any of these letters in any position.
+Limits to words not containing any of these letters in any other position.
   3. _pos_: possible letters, i.e. yellow results.
 Limits to words containing those letters in any position.
   4. _exc_: excluded letters.
 Used to deal with situations where the same letter appears more than once with different colors, e.g. once green and once gray.